Abhinavpreet-Singh/Find_Your_Vibe/README.md

 - Spam prevention measures

 ## 📌 Future Enhancements
-- In-app chat for direct communication.
+- In-app chat for direct communication
-- Event organization & team management features.
+- Event organization & team management features
-- AI-powered recommendations for finding teammates.
+- AI-powered recommendations for finding teammates

 ---
 💡 **Find Your Vibe** is more than just a platform—it's a community for students to connect, collaborate, and grow together!